Privacy Policy

 • Right to data portability: You may have the right to obtain your personal data in a structured, commonly used and machine-readable format and to transfer the data to another controller, if we process your personal data based on your consent or because it is necessary for performance of a contract that we have entered with you or in order to enter a contract with you.
 For this right to be available to you, our processing of your personal data must take place by automated means.

-• Right to withdraw your consent: To the extent we process your personal data based on your consent, you have the right to withdraw your consent at any time.
+• Right to withdraw your consent: To the extent we process your personal data based on your consent, you have the right to withdraw your consent any time.
 You can do so by sending an email to info(at)avance.com or by mail addressed to Privacy / Avance Attorneys, Mannerheimintie 20 A, 00100 Helsinki.
 Withdrawing your consent does not affect the lawfulness of processing of your personal data based on consent before its withdrawal.

 • Right to prevent the use of cookies: When you visit our website, we will ask you for permission for the use of cookies.
 You can block cookies and erase all the cookies that are stored on your computer any time.
 You can find out how to remove stored cookies or change settings for cookies in the web browser’s instructions or help functions.
 If you choose to block the cookies used on our website, this could affect your experience of our website, for example, by disabling certain functions.
 However, cookies are not necessary for the website to function.
-You can find more information about cookies at https://www.allaboutcookies.org/ and http://www.youronlinechoices.com/.
+You can find more information about cookies at https://www.allaboutcookies.org/ and https://www.youronlinechoices.com/

-Data security
+7. Data security

-How to exercise your rights and to contact us
+8. How to exercise your rights and to contact us

 Avance Attorneys Ltd is the controller of personal data processed as described in this privacy policy.